Sistema de gestión de distribuidores para Nigeria y otros mercados africanos

 A distributor management system (DMS) is software that manages the flow of orders, stock, claims, and payments between a brand, its distributors, and retailers.
 In African markets like Nigeria, Kenya, and Ghana, both the brand-to-distributor and distributor-to-retailer legs matter because traditional trade dominates retail and distributor networks are fragmented.

-Primary DMS covers the transaction between a brand and its distributors.
-Distributors place orders, raise claims, and view schemes.
+Primary DMS covers the transaction between a brand and its distributors, including ordering, claims, and schemes.
 Secondary DMS covers the transaction between distributors and retailers, including invoicing and stock movement.
-Most vendors sell only one half, which leaves a gap in the route to market.
-BeatRoute’s DMS covers both on one platform.
+Most vendors sell only one half.
+BeatRoute covers both on one platform.

 How does a DMS solve fragmented distribution in Africa?

-Africa’s distributor networks are highly fragmented, with many small, independent wholesalers.
 A DMS pulls real-time inventory, sales, and claims data into one view.
 Distributors self-order through WhatsApp or Viber when stock runs low.
-Brands see which SKUs move where, and adjust schemes and coverage accordingly.
-This prevents stockouts and closes coverage gaps in rural and peri-urban areas.
+Brands see which SKUs move where and adjust schemes and coverage accordingly.
+BeatRoute prevents stockouts and closes coverage gaps in rural and peri-urban areas.

 Does BeatRoute’s DMS integrate with Tally and Busy?

 Yes.
-BeatRoute’s DMS integrates with both Tally and Busy Plugins, which are the accounting systems most commonly used by distributors in India and across African markets.
+BeatRoute’s DMS integrates with both Tally and Busy Plugins, which are the accounting systems commonly used by distributors.
 The integration syncs invoices, credit notes, and statements of account so that distributor finance and brand sales data stay aligned.
+BeatRoute Matrix adds 300+ additional enterprise connections.

 What makes BeatRoute different from other DMS vendors in Africa?

 BeatRoute is the only SFA-DMS built to execute your sales goals.
-Its Goal-Driven AI guides every rep and channel partner toward the outcomes your goals define.
-The DMS covers both halves of distribution on one platform and connects to the Retailer App and SFA.
+Goal-Driven AI guides every rep and channel partner toward defined outcomes.
+The DMS covers both halves of distribution on one platform and connects to the field sales app and Retailer & Influencer App.
 Distributors order through WhatsApp or Viber, which lowers the training barrier in African markets.